KRVS

-KRVS (88.7 FM) is a radio station broadcasting a public radio format.
-Licensed to Lafayette, Louisiana, United States, it is currently owned by the University of Louisiana at Lafayette and features programming from American Public Media, National Public Radio and Public Radio International.
+KRVS (88.7 FM) is an American radio station broadcasting a public radio format.
+Licensed to Lafayette, Louisiana, United States, it is currently owned by the University of Louisiana at Lafayette and features programming from American Public Media, NPR and Public Radio International.

 Programming covers various types of music of Louisiana such as Cajun music, zydeco, blues, jazz, swamp pop, swamp rock and other Louisiana singer/songwriter music.
 KRVS also broadcasts the annual Festival International de Louisiane.
 The station also carries news and music programming in Louisiana French.